zephyrproject-rtos/zephyr/doc/reference/power_management/index.rst

    SOC and provide interfaces to the hardware features.
 It will abstract the SOC specific implementations to the applications and the OS.

-:dfn:`SOC Power State`
-   SOC Power State describes processor and device power states implemented at the SOC level.
-Deep Sleep State is an example of SOC Power State.

-:dfn:`Active State`
-   The CPU and clocks are powered on.
-This is the normal operating state when the system is running.

-:dfn:`Sleep State`
-   Some of the SoC clocks are gated.
-The CPU is stopped but does not lose execution context.
-Configuration of the peripherals is preserved.

-:dfn:`Deep Sleep State`
-   The SoC is power gated and loses context.
-Most peripherals would also be power gated.
-RAM may be selectively retained.

 :dfn:`Idle Thread`
    A system thread that runs when there are no other threads ready to run.

 :dfn:`Power gating`
    Power gating reduces power consumption by shutting off current to blocks of the integrated circuit that are not in use.

+:dfn:`Power State`
+   SOC Power State describes processor and device power states implemented at the SOC level.
+Power states are represented by :c:enum:`pm_state` and each one has a different meaning.

 Overview
 ********